sinanptm/clean-auth-template/README.md

 ### Alternative

-If you prefer to set up the project manually without installing the CLI globally:
+If you prefer to set up the project manually without using CLI:

  **Clone the repository**
 ```bash